dCOMMICS/fitness/cdr/readme.md

 Before you begin, ensure you have met the following requirements:

-* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.
+* [Git](https://git-scm.com/downloads "Download Git") must be installed on your prefered operating system.

 ### Run Locally